 - Swap your delicate glass slippers for practical, comfortable sneakers while cleaning.
 Or just go barefoot.

-If getting your rental in top shape is too overwhelming, hire professional cleaners for the entire property just so you know it’s done right.
-This will also give you more time for the important stuff, like Netflix and pizza.
+If getting your rental in tip top shape is too overwhelming, have your bond cleaning done by professional end of lease cleaners.
+This will give you the peace of mind that it’s all being done properly, leaving you with more time for the important stuff, like Netflix and pizza.

 While You’re Living There

 When you’ve got moving on your mind, it can be easy to forget the important stuff.

 Be best buds with your landlord

 - Reply to all emails/texts and return all phone calls.
 Good communication is the key to maintaining a good relationship.